jessemorley/drive-index/DriveIndex-Raycast/README.md

 ## Overview

 This extension provides lightning-fast file search across all your indexed drives, even when they're disconnected.
-It uses the SQLite database created by the DriveIndexer menu bar app.
+It uses the SQLite database created by the DriveIndex menu bar app.

 ## Features